CoP Track TOA Clarification

 - Request blocking commands to be applied to prevent rail traffic from entering the affected track section.

-- Ensure all safety-critical information is accurately communicated and acknowledged.
+(*) - Ensure all safety-critical information is accurately communicated and the NC repeats back and acknowledges. (*)

 Approved by: Operations Interface ARTC SA/WA& Vic.